Skip to content

 The full review

 A skincare-style lotion built on 5% geraniol as its sole active, this one lands as recommended with caveats.
-Evidence is the strength: geraniol is well studied near its effective dose and all 7 audited claims held up as strong or moderate, and unusually for a botanical, the active is fully quantified.
-Our model puts complete protection at about 1 to 2 hours against both mosquitoes and ticks, so frequent reapplication, which Notch itself flags at roughly hourly, is the main limiter and it suits a backyard evening better than an all-day hike.
-Safety is the other drag, with high sensitization risk and moderate irritation from geraniol at 5%, so a patch test is worth it.
-The disclosed FIFRA 25(b) formula keeps transparency strong, and it rubs in smooth without an aerosol's fumes.
+Transparency is the standout: unusually for a botanical, the active is fully quantified in a disclosed FIFRA 25(b) formula, and all 7 audited claims hold up as strong or moderate.
+Our model puts complete protection at about 1 to 2 hours against both mosquitoes and ticks, genuinely useful for a backyard evening but short of an all-day hike, so frequent reapplication is the main limiter.
+Safety is the other drag, with a high sensitization risk and irritation from geraniol at 5%, so a patch test is worth it.
+As plant-based options go it is honest and nicely made, just not long-lasting.

 Scorecard